danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A co-moving reference frame can be set using the “make xy limits
-relative to particle” option in the l)imits menu.
+relative to particle” option in the :ref:`sec:menu-l`.
 Coordinate limits are
 then centred on the selected particle for all timesteps, with offsets as
 input by the user.
 This effectively gives the ‘Lagrangian’ perspective.
 See :ref:`sec:track` for more details.
 Centreing on a sink